- This event has passed.

 Songs of Our Forest Heritage program description

 The music of the mountains taps into traditional Appalachian lifeways which are so dependent on our natural resources, the wonder and beauty of our forests and our relationship to them.
-Listen to traditional songs performed with folk-style vocals and guitar, and also learn more about the connection between these songs and the heritage of the Appalachian people with Cindy Neal Carpenter.
+Listen to songs both old and new performed with folk-style vocals and guitar, and explore the connection between these songs and the culture of the Appalachian people with Cindy Neal Carpenter.

 Cindy Neal Carpenter bio